Memory-Lag/Sofie-s-Optics-Pack/README.md

 - Please use [Fabric Loader](https://fabricmc.net/) 0.14.24 or higher.
 (When using Fabric)

-- Requires the [Modrinth App](https://modrinth.com/app) to unpack the mod.

 - Forge Version coming in the near future.

 **Resourcepacks:**